BenArviv/OpenUniversity/Systems Programming Course/Task 12/README.md

 <b>Task no. 12 of the University's course. </b>
 <br><br>
-The program, <b><i>lists_ab.c</b></i>, receives an input (standard or via text file) and analyzes the amount of characters in total, and counts the alphanumerical characters as well.
+The program, `lists_ab.c`, receives an input (standard or via text file) and analyzes the amount of characters in total, and counts the <i>alphanumerical</i> characters as well.
 <br><br>
-In the program I've used pointers manipulation, including dynamic memory allocation to an array, using the <i>Malloc</i> and <i>Realloc</i> functions.
+In the program I've used pointers manipulation, including <i>dynamic memory allocation</i> to an array, using the `Malloc` and `Realloc` functions.